Thin accretion disk luminosity and its image around rotating black holes in perfect fluid dark matter: Thin accretion disk properties around rotating black holes in perfect fluid dark matter

-Using the above equations for $r_{\rm in}=r_{\rm isco}$, we have plotted the spectral energy distribution $\nu L(\nu)$ of a thin disk in Figure 5.
-Similar to the case of radiant energy flux and disk temperature, one may conclude that an accretion disk around a rotating black hole in the presence of perfect fluid dark matter is getting more luminous by increasing $\alpha$ (left panel), while for a fixed value of $\alpha$ the deviation of $L(\nu)$ from that of a static perfect fluid dark matter black hole becomes more pronounced with increasing $a$ (right panel).
+The effect of PFDM parameter on the spectral energy distribution $\nu L(\nu)$ of thin disk have also displayed in Fig.~\ref{Luminosity}.
+Similar to the case of radiant energy flux and disk temperature, one may conclude that an accretion disk around a rotating black hole in the presence of PFDM is getting more luminous by increasing $\alpha$ (left panel), while for a fixed value of $\alpha$ the deviation of $L(\nu)$ from that of a static PFDM black hole becomes more pronounced with increasing $a$ (right panel).
 Also, we see that with increasing dark matter parameter, the cut-off frequencies, for which the maximum luminosity is obtained, shift to higher values.